Social Phobia – Fear of Being Judged

-Although our preferred form of mental health counselling for Social Phobia is Tranceformental CBT we also offer alternative Psychotherapies for those who might prefer a different approach.
+Although our preferred form of psychological therapy for Social Phobia is Tranceformental CBT, we also offer alternative psychotherapies for those who might prefer a different approach.

 Free Initial Consultations for Social Phobia

-We offer all prospective clients an initial consultation to discuss your Social Phobia prior to commencing any treatment plans.
+We offer all prospective clients FREE initial consultations to discuss your Social Phobia problems prior to commencing any therapy programmes.

 Our policy is to help people make a fully balanced & considered decision about undertaking work with us, including both the financial and personal implications.